eat

 6 syllables

-when to use
+when you should use

 Parents, Teachers, StudentsDo you have a grammar question?